Tauffer-Consulting/domino-docs/docs/settings/github_token.md

 sidebar_position: 1
 ---

-# Authorizing Domino to access Github repositories
+# Authorize access to Github repositories

 This session will guide you through the steps necessary to authorize Domino to access Pieces repositories on Github.